-- (A) The Court may order parenting coordination if the Court determines one or more of the following factors are present: - (1) The parents have on-going disagreements about the implementation of an order for the allocation of parental rights and responsibilities or parenting time and will need ongoing assistance; - (2) There is a history of extreme or ongoing parental conflict that has been unresolved by previous litigation or other interventions and from which a child is suffering; - (3) The parents have a child whose parenting time schedule will require frequent adjustment to maintain age-appropriate contact with both parents and the parents have been previously unable to reach agreements on their parenting time schedule without court interventions; - (4) The parents have a child with a medical or psychological condition or disability that requires frequent decisions regarding treatment or frequent adjustments in parenting time schedules and the parents have been previously unable to reach agreements without court interventions; - (5) One or both parents suffer from a mental or psychological condition or disability that has resulted in an inability to reach agreements or make adjustments in the parenting time schedule, even when minor in nature, without assistance; - (6) Any other factor determined by the Court. - (B) The Court will not order parenting coordination in order to determine any of the following: - (1) Whether to grant, modify, or terminate a protection order; - (2) The terms and conditions of a protection order; - (3) The penalty for violation of a protection order; - (4) Changes in the designation of legal custodian; - (5) Changes in the primary placement of a child.
+- (1) The Court may order parenting coordination, when one or more of the following factors are present: - (a) The parties have disagreements about the implementation of a parental rights and responsibilities or companionship time order and need assistance; - (b) There is a history of parental conflict that has been unresolved by previous litigation or other interventions and from which a child of the parties is adversely affected; - (c) The parties have a child whose parenting time schedule requires frequent adjustments, specified in an order of the Court, to maintain age-appropriate contact with both parties, and the parties have been previously unable to reach agreements on their parenting time schedule without intervention by the Court; - (d) The parties have a child with a medical or psychological condition or disability that requires frequent decisions regarding treatment or frequent adjustments in the parenting time schedule, specified in an order of the Court, and the parties have been previously unable to reach agreements on their parenting time schedule without intervention by the Court; - (e) One or both parties suffer from a mental or psychological condition or disability that results in an inability to reach agreements or to adjust their parenting time schedule without assistance, even when minor in nature; or - (f) Any other factor determined by the Court.

+(B) Cases Not Eligible for Parenting Coordination.